Vestry / Lay Leadership Team

 Kari began attending Church of the Resurrection in September 2011, and after a transformative experience on Resurrection's Israel trip in February 2013, was baptized shortly thereafter.
 She joined the staff at Resurrection part-time in December 2013, and transitioned into full-time ministry in April of the following year.
 Kari is a proud native of Baltimore City and currently lives in the Reservoir Hill neighborhood.
 She graduated with a B.A. in English Literature from Lynchburg College in Lynchburg, VA in May 2011.
 Kari enjoys emojis, cheering on the Baltimore Orioles and Ravens, spending time with friends, attending Shakespeare performances, binge-watching TV shows, meal planning, and assembling Ikea furniture.
 She and her husband Brandon were married in May 2017.

 David was born and raised in Burlington, Ontario Canada.
 He graduated from the University of Ottawa in 2005 and began a career working in and around Canadian politics.
 Having drifted away from the Lord during and after his time in University, David returned to the church in his late twenties and immediately became active in ministry.
 Throughout his time in lay and ordained ministry, David has served as a ministry intern, led men’s and young adult ministries, and Bible studies.
-Having received his M.Div. from Trinity School for Ministry David has a passion for teaching, preaching, and has particular interests in the theology of ordination, pastoral leadership and homiletics for making disciples.
-David is married to Christine and has two children: Dunstan and Miriam.
-David enjoys reading, spending time with his family, baseball and all things Notre Dame.
+Having received his M.Div. from Trinity School for Ministry, David has a passion for seeing people grow in faith and loves to preach and teach about Jesus.
+He is married to Christine and has two children: Dunstan and Miriam.
+David enjoys reading, spending time with his family usually playing board and card games, and all things Notre Dame.

 Christel Smallman arrived in Baltimore after more than a decade in Brooklyn, NY.
 In Brooklyn, Christel taught Sunday School and served as the Children’s Worship Coordinator for Resurrection Park Slope.
 Raised in Presbyterian, Reformed Episcopal, and Anglican churches, she finds great joy in helping to provide children with the same framework for building an unshakable faith that she received as a child.
 Christel has a bachelor’s degree in English from Grove City College.
 She and her husband Will have two daughters: Geneva and Maisie.

-Christel is typically in the office Tuesdays and Thursdays.
+Christel is typically in the office Monday - Friday, 9am - 2:30pm.

 Claire Trainor - Director of Children's Ministry